rightbrainpapi/blog/_posts/programming/2020-04-26-java-birthday.md

 }
 ```

-Now that we asked the user for the current month and year we need a way to save the users input.
+Now that we've created two methods to asked the user for the current date and their date of birth we need a way to save the users input.
 Lets add a package call Scanner and a few variables.

 ```java